Angiotensin II (medication)

-The U.S. Food and Drug Administration (FDA) considers it to be a first-in-class medication.
+The US Food and Drug Administration (FDA) considers it to be a first-in-class medication.
+It is approved as a generic medication.

 Medical uses

 Angiotensin II is a vasoconstrictor used to increase blood pressure in adults with septic or other distributive shock.
 Angiotensin II is a naturally occurring hormone secreted as part of the renin-angiotensin system that results in powerful systemic vasoconstriction.
 The vasopressor effects of angiotensin have been studied since it was first isolated in the late 1930s.
-Vasopressors are defined as agents that combat vasodilatory shock by inducing peripheral vasoconstriction.
-Commonly used vasopressors include catecholamine (e.g., dopamine, norepinephrine, epinephrine) and non-catecholamine (e.g., vasopressin).